 The interior, being higher and mountainous, can attract rainfall throughout the year, from March to May and September/ October generally the wettest.
 Temperatures inland can be noticeably cooler than the coast, particularly at night and early misty morning.

 The astonishing culture, the history and the ancient cities.
 The fantastic scenic contrasts with a visit to the incredible rock fortress at Sigiriya a must.
 The varied wildlife options.
 The warm and hospitable welcome.
 The uniquely located heritage boutique hotels.
 The rapidly improving range of international hotels – but see note below.
 Despite increased prices, Sri Lanka remains one of the best priced tropical destinations.

-“I revisited Sri Lanka after several years absence and was amazed how much the island had progressed.
+“I revisited Sri Lanka after several years of absence and was amazed by how much the island had progressed.
 It has always had the history, culture and scenery but now you have some beautiful heritage boutique resorts as well as some top-grade beach options.
 A fantastic destination for all the family “

 – Marie-Helene at Chic

 Whilst there are some motorways linking the main cities, the inland roads are winding and narrow.
 The shortest distance can in actuality be long.
 Sri Lanka drivers like speed when road conditions allow, so the occasional stray cow slowing down traffic can come as some relief.
 Now much more hotel choice, although many of the new arrivals don’t have the best beaches.
 Pictures can be deceptive!